Summary

 The Rights of Minors

-We also do not believe that the constitutional right to an abortion extends to minors without their parents’ consent.
+We do not believe that this right should extend to minors without some form of parental involvement.
 These issues were addressed in Planned Parenthood v.
 Casey and we support the limitations on the rights of minors to an abortion spelled out in that decision.
 Planned Parenthood v.
 Casey supported the right of the state of Pennsylvania to require minors to obtain parental consent for an abortion.
-The Pennsylvania law in question provided a workaround for the court to waive this requirement under certain circumstances.
+The Pennsylvania law in question provided a mechanism for courts to waive this requirement under certain circumstances.

-We, therefore, support national legislation that guarantees an unrestricted right to abortion during the first and second trimesters provided that it also bans third trimester abortions (27 weeks and beyond), subject to exceptions for the health of the pregnant woman and catastrophic birth defects, like anencephaly.
+We therefore support national legislation that guarantees an unrestricted right to abortion during the first and second trimesters, provided that it also bans third trimester abortions (27 weeks and beyond), subject to exceptions for the health of the pregnant woman and severe fetal anomalies.
 The intent is that this legislation would supersede all state legislation on the issue.

 Support for Programs Designed to Discourage Abortions

 Although we supported Roe v.
 Wade, which prohibited using the coercive power of the state to ban abortions during the first two trimesters, we recognize the legitimate ethical concerns of those who oppose abortion.
-Because of this, we believe that governments at all levels should take actions to reduce the incidence of abortion, such as efforts to reduce teenage pregnancy, to subsidize prenatal medical care and contraception, and to support and facilitate adoption.
+Because of this, we believe that governments at all levels should take actions to reduce the incidence of abortion, by reducing teenage pregnancy, subsidizing prenatal medical care and contraception, and to facilitate adoption.
+Progress on this front has been encouraging.
+Teenage pregnancy fell in 2025, by 7% annually, reaching historically low levels.

 Legal Rights for the Fetus